Memory-mapped file: Drawbacks

 The major reason to choose memory mapped file I/O is performance.
 Nevertheless, there can be tradeoffs.
 The standard I/O approach is costly due to system call overhead and memory copying.
 The memory-mapped approach has its cost in minor page faults—when a block of data is loaded in page cache, but is not yet mapped into the process's virtual memory space.
 In some circumstances, memory mapped file I/O can be substantially slower than standard file I/O.

 Another drawback of memory-mapped files relates to a given architecture's address space: a file larger than the addressable space can have only portions mapped at a time, complicating reading it.
 For example, a 32-bit architecture such as Intel's IA-32 can only directly address 4 GiB or smaller portions of files.
 An even smaller amount of addressable space is available to individual programs—typically in the range of 2 to 3 GiB, depending on the operating system kernel.
 This drawback however is virtually eliminated on modern 64-bit architecture.

-mmap also tends to be less scalable than standard means of file I/O, since many operating systems, including Linux, has a cap on the number of cores handling page faults.
+mmap also tends to be less scalable than standard means of file I/O, since many operating systems, including Linux, have a cap on the number of cores handling page faults.
 Extremely fast devices, such as modern NVM Express SSDs, are capable of making the overhead a real concern.

 I/O errors on the underlying file (e.g. its removable drive is unplugged or optical media is ejected, disk full when writing, etc.) while accessing its mapped memory are reported to the application as the SIGSEGV/SIGBUS signals on POSIX, and the EXECUTE_IN_PAGE_ERROR structured exception on Windows.
 All code accessing mapped memory must be prepared to handle these errors, which don't normally occur when accessing memory.

 Only hardware architectures with an MMU can support memory-mapped files.
 On architectures without an MMU, the operating system can copy the entire file into memory when the request to map it is made, but this is extremely wasteful and slow if only a little bit of the file will be accessed, and can only work for files that will fit in available memory.